Full-Time

 • Stay abreast of emerging technologies in satellite communication and contribute to the continuous improvement and innovation of modem architectures and user terminal systems.

-Telesat operates in the satellite communications industry, providing connectivity solutions to a variety of clients, including government agencies and businesses in sectors like inflight connectivity, maritime, oil and gas, and corporate networks.
-The company uses both geostationary (GEO) and low Earth orbit (LEO) satellites to ensure reliable global communications.
-Telesat's products work by offering satellite capacity and consulting services, which are delivered through long-term contracts and service agreements.
-A key feature of Telesat is its Lightspeed network, which utilizes advanced LEO satellites to deliver high-speed, low-latency connectivity.
-This focus on both GEO and LEO technology sets Telesat apart from its competitors, allowing it to meet diverse communication needs effectively.
-The company's goal is to provide critical connectivity solutions that address complex communications challenges across various industries.
+Telesat provides satellite connectivity solutions to address various communication needs for clients such as government agencies, telecommunications providers, and businesses in sectors like inflight connectivity, maritime, oil and gas, and corporate networks.
+The company operates both geostationary (GEO) and low Earth orbit (LEO) satellites to ensure reliable global communications.
+Telesat's main offerings include satellite capacity and consulting services, which are typically secured through long-term contracts.
+A key feature of Telesat is its Lightspeed network, which utilizes advanced LEO satellites to deliver high-speed and low-latency connectivity, setting it apart from competitors in the satellite communications market.
+The goal of Telesat is to provide resilient and assured communication solutions that meet the complex demands of its diverse clientele.

 Company Stage